AnnaSearl/eurus/README.md

 # anna-remax-cli
-Cli for creating remax apps with anna
+Cli for creating remax and react apps with anna